MicrosoftDocs/azure-ai-docs/articles/search/service-create-private-endpoint.md

 Download and then connect to the virtual machine as follows:

-1. In the portal's search bar, search for the virtual machine created in the previous step.
+1. In the Azure portal's search bar, search for the virtual machine created in the previous step.

 1. Select **Connect**.
 After selecting the **Connect** button, **Connect to virtual machine** opens.